cuthead/JavaScript-MD5/README.md

-you need one poly and two and
+you need one pi poly and two and